astronomer/docs/learn/use-case-elt-ml-finance.md

 #### ELT DAG

 The ELT DAG, [`finance_elt`](https://github.com/astronomer/use-case-elt-ml-finance/blob/main/dags/finance_elt.py), waits for the deferrable [S3KeySensorAsync](https://registry.astronomer.io/providers/astronomer-providers/versions/latest/modules/S3KeySensorAsync) operator to drop the file in the object storage.
-[Deferrable operators](deferrable-operators.md) are operators that use the Triggerer component to release their worker slot while they wait for a condition in an external tool to be met.
+[Deferrable operators](deferrable-operators.md) are operators that use the triggerer component to release their worker slot while they wait for a condition in an external tool to be met.
 This allows you to use resources more efficiently and save costs.

 The two `wait_for_ingest_*` tasks are grouped in a [task group](task-groups.md), which visually groups the tasks in the Airflow UI and allows you to pass arguments like `aws_conn_id` at the group level.